Enterprise-CMCS/macpro-mdct-seds/deployment/import_instructions.md

 ```bash
 WITH_IMPORTS=true PROJECT=seds cdk import --context stage=<YOUR_BRANCH_NAME> --force
 ```
 As this import occurs you'll have to provide the information you gathered just before destroying the serverless stacks.
+For the dynamo tables the default should be correct but read closely to be sure.

 3. Run a deploy on that same imported resource set.